 Inspections will be made during the course of demolition and on completion, to ensure the conditions we impose are met.

-A charge will be made to recover expenses incurred for undertaking surveys and for issuing the notice of conditions.
+We will charge you to recover expenses incurred for undertaking surveys and for issuing the notice of conditions.